 In addition to the standard clips the charger comes with a fused lead that can be permanently attached to the battery terminals (See photo 2).
 The lead terminates in a Tamiya connector, I made up a matching socket and lead attached to the board of the converter.
 Care is needed as I was using the charging lead socket as a power out connection instead of a power in one.
 This reverses the normal male/female positive/negative pin arrangement.
 Connect the leads after the isolation switch as the converter draws a small idling current.

-The DC to DC converter is a TRACO POWER THB 3-0512 This converts 4.5 to 9 volts DC to 12volts DC at a maximum of 250 mA.
-This has proved ample to run my sat nav.
+The DC to DC converter was a TRACO POWER THB 3-0512 That converts 4.5 to 9 volts DC to 12volts DC at a maximum of 250 mA.
+This has proved ample to run my old sat nav.
 We had a proving run with the screen brightness and volume on 100%.
 I made it work hard re-calculating as we went along.
-I estimate that the converter uses about one amp.
-(See photo 3).